xenonzx/mapstruct-example/README.md

 5. to use `OrderStateMapper` in `OrderMapper` add `uses = OrderStateMapper.class`

 ### Task 7: Property generated from expression

-the api consumer want to know the exact time that his api request was executed.
+aim is to show how expression works which is just copping and pasting the expression and you would have to make sure that the imports needed by the expression is there the api consumer want to know the exact time that his api request was executed.

 1. add new property `requestedAt` in `OrderDto`
 2. add expression mapping in `OrderMapper`

 ### Task 8: Number and date format

-add special price format
+aim is to show how to use numeber and date formatting both ways add special price format add special date format

 1. add new property `priceFormatted` in `ProductDto`
 2. add numberFormat annotation property in `ProductMapper`